Office of Chief:

 How do I obtain my vehicle after it has been impounded?

 The owner of the vehicle will need to come to the Garfield Heights Police Department with proof of ownership of the vehicle, either the title or registration, and identification.
-They will be given a tow release form which they will need to then take to one of the following towing companies and pay the following fees:
+They will be given a tow release form which they will need to then take to the following towing company and pay the following fees:

 Flat Bed Tow